clivetong/Talks/GolemCloud/README.md

 ### Some Observations

 - That looks like really strange code
 - Durable state in Table Storage
-- Interactions with external systems means many possibilities for failure, so we require at least once, which leads to idempotency tokens
+- Interactions with external systems means many possibilities for failure, so we require At Least Once, which leads to idempotency tokens

 ---